pjanec/dirigent/README.md

     - `Set` - set given variable to a new value.
 Both attributes `Variable` and `Name` are mandatory.
 Environment variables in form of %VARNAME% contained in the Value are expanded using Agen't current environment.

     - `Path` - if attribute `Prepend` is present, prepends its value at the begining of the PATH variable. if attribute `Append` is present, appends its value at the end of the PATH variable.
 Environment variables contained in the `Prepend` or `Append` attribute values in form of %VARNAME% are expanded using Agen't current environment.
+Relative paths are considered relative to the location of the shared config file and are converted to absolute paths.

 #### Templated launch plan definition